 A dedicated team of engineers worked around the clock to install the 25kV overhead traction power system.

 Each Elizabeth line train will draw power in the tunnels from the rigid overhead aluminium alloy conductor bar which houses copper contact wire.
-These bars are currently being installed in 10 metre sections.
+These bars are installed in 10-metre sections and zig zag to stop wear in one particular location on the train.

-The main power supply in the tunnels under central London comes from two new bulk supply points and their associated autotransformer feeder stations which are being built at each end of the new railway along with autotransformer sites in east and southeast London.
+The main power supply in the tunnels under central London comes from two new bulk supply points and their associated autotransformer feeder stations which have been built at each end of the new railway along with autotransformer sites in east and southeast London.

 Over 1,500km of cable is being used to supply power, lighting and ventilation systems to the new railway.